microsoft/genaiscript/README.md

 Until this extension is in the Marketplace, you will have to repeat these steps each time you want to upgrade the extension.

-## GPTool scripts
+## GenAI scripts

-GPTool scripts use stylized JavaScript with minimal syntax.
+GenAIScript use stylized JavaScript with minimal syntax.
 They are stored as files (`genaiscript/*.genai.js`) in your project.

-> Use the `Create a GPTool...` command in the command palette to create a new gptool script.
+> Use the `Create a GenAiScript...` command in the command palette to create a new gptool script.

 ```js
 // metadata